-Editor’s Note: June is National Dairy Month, so in celebration, we’ve asked local homesteader and butter expert Karen Geiser to give us tips for making better butter.
+Editor’s Note: Today we’ve asked local homesteader and butter expert Karen Geiser to give us tips for making better butter.
 So, get ready to churn – it’s going to be delicious!

 If you come by the Lehman’s store on a Thursday, you likely have seen my son and me churning butter.
 It is amazing how many butter stories I hear each week, from reminiscing about churning with grandma to folks who do it on an industrial scale.
 The grandpas often comment to my 10-year-old son, “When I was your age, that was my job” while others jokingly remind me, “Honey, you know they sell butter in the store these days.”
 Besides being a great conversation starter during my demos and giving our arms a nice workout, making fresh butter for my family is definitely an act of love and we savor the taste and nutrition from our fresh butter.